miamiyankee13/api-docs-damico-recipes/source/index.html.md

 ---
-title: FF Convos API Reference
+title: D'Amico Recipe API Reference

 language_tabs: # must be one of https://git.io/vQNgJ
   - shell

 toc_footers:
-  - <a href='https://github.com/miamiyankee13/ff-convos-api'>View FF Convos API on GitHub</a>
+  - <a href='https://github.com/miamiyankee13/damico-recipes-api'>View D'Amico Recipes API on GitHub</a>
-  - <a href='https://github.com/miamiyankee13/ff-convos-client'>View FF Convos Client on GitHub</a>
+  - <a href='https://github.com/miamiyankee13/damico-recipes-client'>View D'Amico Recipes Client on GitHub</a>
   - <a href='https://github.com/lord/slate'>Documentation Powered by Slate</a>

 includes: